 This way, you can view a report about which payments were made in cash or in various bank accounts that your company may have, once you assign records to these options.

-By clicking New option you are able to create as many options as you need.
+Click +Add new option to create as many categorization options as you need.

 Example No 2